huggingface/transformers/docs/source/en/chat_templating.md

 exactly matches the message formatting that the model saw during training, or else you will probably experience performance degradation.
 If you're training a model from scratch, or fine-tuning a base language model for chat, you can do whatever you like!
 LLMs are smart enough to learn to handle lots of different formats.
-You also are not limited to the "user", "system" and "assistant" roles - although these are the standard for chat and we recommend using them when it makes sense, particularly if you want your model to operate well with `ConversationalPipeline`, your particular application may have different roles.
-For example, you might have multiple user roles, like "user1", "user2" and so on.
+You also are not limited to the "user", "system" and "assistant" roles - although these are the standard for chat, and we recommend using them when it makes sense, particularly if you want your model to operate well with `ConversationalPipeline`.